withastro/roadmap/active-rfcs/0000-style-unification.md

 # Summary

-Clean up and finalize how CSS is used in an Astro project.
+Clean up and finalize how CSS is used in an Astro project, keeping simplified support for raw `<link>` usage and optimized CSS usage via JS/CSS imports.

 # Motivation